- Choose a Windows PC:

 - Force the computer to show file extensions:

 - Consider using two flash drives:

 - To text wrap or not to text wrap, that is the question:

 - Track keys securely:

 - Share keys securely:

 - Keep encrypted content away from word processors:

 Choose the Windows PC (personal computer) that you will use to encrypt and to decrypt your content.
 You can of course use your regular Windows PC.
 Or almost any Windows PC; there is no need to install the software.
+(Windows XP is no longer supported by Microsoft, but sometimes even that is okay.)
 Simply plug in your flash drive, and MarpX Privacy™ is ready.